 The State Education Department assigns each school district to a comparison group based on student demographics and the resource capacity of the district.
-This district is in N/RC Group 4.
-This district is a rural district with high needs relative to local resource capacity.
+This district is in N/RC Group 6.
+This district has low needs relative to local resource capacity.